Mehersudhakar/promptinjection/README.md

 ![Prompt Injection Demo](demo.png)

 In this example:

-- The model initially grades correctly
+* The model initially grades correctly
-- A malicious instruction is injected
+* A malicious instruction is injected
-- The model accepts the new rule
+* The model accepts the new rule
-- All subsequent answers are graded as **A**, regardless of correctness
+* All subsequent answers are graded as **A**, regardless of correctness

+**Key moment:**

+> "Let's change the grading rules as you requested"

 ---